 - Variations of your name

-- If your name is common, consider adding other elements that might help define you, including your occupation, your employer, your school, etc.
+- If your name is common, consider adding other elements that might help define you, including your occupation, employer, school, etc.

 What results did you get?
-In my case, three of the first four results were for social networks — LinkedIn, Facebook, and Twitter.
-The other is a press release by Tidwell Group.
-All of these results are current and positive, which is great!
-In my case — and likely for yours too — social media and content creation will form the backbone of personal branding.
-Personal branding is all about what other people perceive about you.
-You can effectively influence that perception through authentic, personalized social media content.
+In my case, the results were for social networks — LinkedIn, Facebook, and Twitter.
+The other results are press releases in trade publications.
+These results are current and positive, which is excellent!
+In my experience — and likely yours too — social media and content creation will form the backbone of your personal branding outreach.
+To change your passive perception of yourself, you must proactively develop content communicating your brand.

 Here are a few examples of what personal branding efforts look like in action: